vela-ventures/arlinkfrontendv2/README.md

 - **Vite** - A fast, opinionated frontend build tool.
 - **TypeScript** - A typed superset of JavaScript that compiles to plain JavaScript.
 - **Tailwind CSS** - A utility-first CSS framework.
-- **Tailwind Prettier Plugin** - A Prettier plugin for formatting Tailwind CSS class
+- **Tailwind Prettier Plugin** - A Prettier plugin for formatting Tailwind CSS cl
 - **ESLint** - A pluggable linting utility for JavaScript and TypeScript.
 - **PostCSS** - A tool for transforming CSS with JavaScript.
 - **Autoprefixer** - A PostCSS plugin to parse CSS and add vendor prefixes.